Hauteclere/wsl2_walkthrough/readme.md

 code .
 ```

 * There's no going back now - you're a hacker.
-Make sure you attend your classes at CoderAcademy so you can learn to use your powers for good and not evil.
+Make sure you use your powers for good and not evil.